 Rehabilitation Research and Training Center (RRTC) on Employment for Individuals with Blindness or Other Visual Impairments (2015-2020)

-In 2015, researchers at the NRTC again proposed six major research projects in response to the priority issued by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) for an RRTC on Employment Outcomes for Individuals with Blindness or Other Visual Impairments.
+n 2015, researchers at the NRTC proposed six major research projects in response to the priority issued by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) for an RRTC on Employment for Individuals with Blindness or Other Visual Impairments.
 The purpose of this RRTC is to conduct research that generates new knowledge about the efficacy of rehabilitation services and technology used to support improved employment outcomes for this population, including three specific subpopulations: youth who are B/VI, people who are deaf-blind, and people with combined traumatic brain injury and B/VI.
 Our proposal won this competitive grant (NIDILRR grant 90RT5040-01-00), and we began working on these six new research projects and training and technical assistance activities in October 2015.
 Click here for more information about the new research projects.